Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/batches.rst

 to query the size use ``batch.size1()``.
 For vectors you can use ``batch(i)`` and ``batch.size()``.
 But what  happens when a more general algorithm, like for example the error function, is to be implemented?
 In this case you do not know which functions or methods to use, since the types shown above have totally different interfaces.
-Shark circumenvents this problem by adapting and extending the interface of boost.range:
+Shark circumvents this problem by adapting and extending the interface of boost.range: